rhaiscript/book/src/language/fn-closure.md

 Capture External Variables via Automatic Currying
 ------------------------------------------------

-Since [anonymous functions] de-sugar to standard function definitions, they retain all the behaviors of Rhai functions, including being _pure_, having no access to external variables.
+Since [anonymous functions] de-sugar to standard function definitions, they retain all the behaviors of Rhai functions, including being _pure_, having no access to external [variables].

-The anonymous function syntax, however, automatically _captures_ variables that are not defined within the current scope, but are defined in the external scope &ndash; i.e. the scope where the anonymous function is created.
+The [anonymous function] syntax, however, automatically _captures_ [variables] that are not defined within the current scope, but are defined in the external scope &ndash; i.e. the scope where the [anonymous function] is created.

-Variables that are accessible during the time the [anonymous function] is created can be captured, as long as they are not shadowed by local variables defined within the function's scope.
+[Variables] that are accessible during the time the [anonymous function] is created can be captured, as long as they are not shadowed by local [variables] defined within the function's scope.

-The captured variables are automatically converted into **reference-counted shared values** (`Rc<RefCell<Dynamic>>`, or `Arc<RwLock<Dynamic>>` under [`sync`]).
+The captured [variables] are automatically converted into **reference-counted shared values** (`Rc<RefCell<Dynamic>>`, or `Arc<RwLock<Dynamic>>` under [`sync`]).

-Therefore, similar to closures in many languages, these captured shared values persist through reference counting, and may be read or modified even after the variables that hold them go out of scope and no longer exist.
+Therefore, similar to closures in many languages, these captured shared values persist through reference counting, and may be read or modified even after the [variables] that hold them go out of scope and no longer exist.

 Use the `Dynamic::is_shared` function to check whether a particular value is a shared value.

-Automatic currying can be turned off via the [`no_closure`] feature.
+[Automatic currying] can be turned off via the [`no_closure`] feature.

 Examples